Business startup costs: calculate what you'll need

 1. Build a budget

-Startups can struggle because they overspend in important areas.
-Building a budget (and sticking to it) helps you manage and reduce startup business costs.
-A budget breaks down your total expected costs to help you spend your money wisely and have a clear view of your cash flow.
+Build a budget to manage and reduce startup costs.
+A budget breaks down your expected expenses and helps you spend wisely.
+It also gives you a clear view of cash flow.

 Here's more about budgeting and forecasting.